 Kitchen Frau Notes: This cake is great with regular lemons, but right now the Meyer lemons are in season and I can't resist using their sweetness and juiciness.
 They are thought to be a cross between mandarin oranges and lemons, so their skins range from deep yellow to almost orange and the fruits are sweeter, milder and juicier than regular lemons.
 The cake isn't quite as intensely lemony as when I make it with regular lemons, but that is more than compensated with the bright citrus flavour of the Meyer lemons.

-If you use regular all-purpose flour instead of the millet flour you can also skip the psyllium husk.
-(Your cake will no longer be gluten-free, though.)
+This lemon almond flour cake is gluten free, but you can also make it non-gluten-free → use regular all-purpose flour instead of the millet flour and skip the psyllium husk.

 You can use regular olive oil for this recipe, but if you have a nice, fruity, extra virgin olive oil (the kind that has a grassy-green or deep-golden tinge) - use it to add a complex, delicious 'hmm, what is that interesting flavour?' depth to your cake.

 And do add the glaze.
 It's what makes the cake.